 VAT Registration Number

 As you can guess from the title, the VAT number is issued by HMRC for businesses when they register for Value Added Tax.
+The UK VAT registration number is a unique ID that has 9 digits with a prefix of ‘GB’.
 This number can be found in all the submitted VAT reports and on VAT certificates.

 A Note on VAT Returns